Windows 9x: Decline

 The release of Windows 2000 marked a shift in the user experience between the Windows 9x series and the Windows NT series.
-Windows NT 4.0 suffered from a lack of support for USB, Plug and Play and DirectX versions after 3.0, preventing its users from playing contemporary games, whereas Windows 2000 featured an updated user interface, and better support for both Plug and Play and USB.

-The release of Windows XP confirmed the change of direction for Microsoft, bringing the consumer and business operating systems together under Windows NT.
+Windows NT 4.0, while based on the Windows 95 interface, suffered from a lack of support for USB, Plug and Play and DirectX versions after 3.0, preventing its users from playing contemporary games.
+Windows 2000 on the other hand, while primarily made towards business and server users, featured an updated user interface and better support for both Plug and Play and USB, as well as including built-in support for DirectX 7.0.
+The release of Windows XP in late 2001 confirmed the change of direction for Microsoft, bringing the consumer and business operating systems together under Windows NT.
+It also introduced a "compatibility mode" option, which allowed certain software to run as they would on earlier versions of Windows depending on the Windows version being used.

-One by one, support for the Windows 9x series ended, and Microsoft stopped selling the software to end users, then later to OEMs.
+After the release of Windows XP, Microsoft stopped selling Windows 9x releases to end users (and later to OEMs) in the early 2000s.
 By March 2004, it was impossible to purchase any versions of the Windows 9x series.

-End of service life
+End of support

-Microsoft continued to support the use of the Windows 9x series until July 11, 2006, when extended support ended for Windows 98, Windows 98 Second Edition (SE), and Windows Millennium Edition (Me) (extended support for Windows 95 ended on December 31, 2001).
+Over time, support for the Windows 9x series ended.
+Windows 95 lost its mainstream support on December 31, 2000, and extended support was dropped from Windows 95 on December 31, 2001 (support for older Windows versions prior to Windows 95 also ended on the same day).
+Windows 98 and Windows 98 Second Edition had its mainstream support end on June 30, 2002, and mainstream support for Windows Me ended on December 31, 2003.
+Microsoft then continued to support the Windows 9x series until July 11, 2006, when extended support ended for Windows 98, Windows 98 Second Edition (SE), and Windows Millennium Edition (Me) – 4 years after support for Windows 95 ended in late 2001.

-Microsoft DirectX, a set of standard gaming APIs, stopped being updated on Windows 95 at Version 8.0a.
-The last version of DirectX supported for Windows 98 and Me is 9.0c.
+Microsoft DirectX, a set of standard gaming APIs, stopped being updated on Windows 95 at version 8.0a.
+It also stopped being updated on Windows 98 and Me after the release of Windows Vista in 2006, making DirectX 9.0c the last version of DirectX to support these operating systems.

-Support for Microsoft Internet Explorer running on any Windows 9x system has also since ended.
-Internet Explorer 5.5 with Service Pack 2 is the last version of Internet Explorer compatible with Windows 95 and Internet Explorer 6 with Service Pack 1 is the last version compatible with Windows 98 and Me.
-Internet Explorer 7, the first major update to Internet Explorer 6 in half a decade, was only available for Windows XP SP2 and Windows Vista.
+Support for Microsoft Internet Explorer on all Windows 9x releases have also ended.
+Windows 95, Windows 98 and Windows Me all lost security patches for Internet Explorer when the respective operating systems reached their end of support date.
+Internet Explorer 5.5 with Service Pack 2 is the last version of Internet Explorer compatible with Windows 95, while Internet Explorer 6 with Service Pack 1 is the last version compatible with latter releases of Windows 9x (i.e. 98 and Me).
+While Internet Explorer 6 for Windows XP did receive security patches up until it lost support, this is not the case for IE6 under Windows 98 and Me.
+Due to its age, Internet Explorer 7, the first major update to Internet Explorer 6 in half a decade, was only available for Windows XP SP2 and Windows Vista.